kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 In HTTP/1.0, freshness used to be specified by the `Expires` header.
 However, the time format is difficult to parse and many implementation bugs were found, therefore, `max-age` — for specifying an elapsed time — was adopted for `Cache-Control` in HTTP/1.1.
 If both `Expires` and `Cache-Control: max-age` are available, `max-age` is defined to be preferred.

 To ensure that the latest versions of resources will always be transferred, it's common practice to make the default `Cache-Control` value include `no-cache`.
-In addition, if the service implements cookies or other login methods, and the content is personalized for each user, `private` must be given too.
+In addition, if the service implements cookies and the content is personalized for each user, `private` must be given too.

 `max-age=0` means that the response is immediately stale, and `must-revalidate` means that it must not be reused without revalidation once it is stale — so, in combination, the semantics seem to be the same as `no-cache`.
 But now HTTP/1.1-conformant servers are widely deployed, there's no reason to ever use that combination — you should instead just use `no-cache`.